-Maybe you get an alert on Google or an email from Yelp, and you are so excited to open it, but then boom.
-It’s a negative review.
+Maybe you get an alert on Google or Facebook, or an email from Yelp, and you are so excited to open it, but then boom.

 Before we dive into some general tips for how to respond to negative client reviews, here’s the number one piece of advice that I have on reviews in general:

 1. Respond to Every, Single Review from the Most Negative to the Most Positive

 You should respond to EVERY review.
 Not just the negatives ones (yes, you need to respond to all of those) but also the positive ones.

 They’re fully transparent that they care what their customers think, they’re honoring their values even on Yelp, and they’re taking the time to try to make every experience as ideal as possible.

 Yes, it’s time-consuming to respond to every reviews, especially if you’re dealing with multiple platforms like Yelp and Google business reviews.
-But it is worth it.

 2. Set Up Alerts for New Reviews to Save Yourself Headaches

 How am I going to find the time to look at all of my reviews on every platform?